 The TRI preliminary dataset is available each July through September so the public can access the most recent TRI information prior to the annual publication of the TRI National Analysis in January.

-The 2017 TRI preliminary dataset consists of data related to calendar year 2017.
+The 2018 TRI preliminary dataset consists of TRI data for 2018.
 Users should note that while these preliminary data have undergone the basic data quality checks included in the online TRI reporting software, they have not undergone the complete TRI data quality process.
 In addition, EPA does not aggregate or summarize these data, or offer any analysis or interpretation of them.

 - Identify how many TRI facilities operate in a certain geographic area (for example, a ZIP code);

 - Identify which chemicals are being managed by TRI facilities and in what quantities; and